sagar31joon/Voice-Translator/README.md

 * Speech recognition is **fully offline**
 * Translation is performed only after sentence finalization to avoid partial outputs
 * The system is modular and easily extensible to other languages or models
+* Machine translation is **offline-capable**.
+The MarianMT model is automatically downloaded once (if not present) and then loaded from local storage for subsequent runs.

 ---